mmoya26/dollarguard/README.md

 - Add loading state for monthly cards when editing and fetching data

-- Add fomatting to the rest of the monthly stats cards
+- Add formatting to the rest of the monthly stats cards

 - Prevent user from pasting values in any of the p-inputNumber elements